popescuaaa/popescuaaa.github.io/index.md

 👋 Welcome to Andrei Log

 Hi, this is Andrei.
 I’m documenting my learning notes in this blog and try to showcase some projects.
-Other than writing a this blog, I’m a Data Scientist at Orange 🍊 and I have a master degree in AI @ Politehnica University of Bucharest.
+Other than writing a this blog, I’m a Data Scientist at Orange 🍊 and I have a Msc.
+Degree in AI @ Politehnica University of Bucharest.

 I have a strong background in Machine Learning and I’m passionate about Data Science, AI, and Software Engineering.
 I’m also interested in the intersection of these fields with other areas such as <b> Finance </b>, <b> Economics </b>, and <b> Agriculture </b>.